Zudoku/herggubot/README.md

 ### monitor-chat ###

 A module to prevent spamming in the server chat.
 Automatically detects spamming and kicks or bans the spammer.
+This module also logs the server and private chat and needs to be enabled for text commands used by other modules.

 Config